 If a maintenance organisation believes that there is a special case for an engine run, outside the promulgated hours, each special case should be processed by the maintenance manager to the CO, CFI or XO of the flying unit involved.
-The request shall then be forwarded to the ABXO (through PEA AIROPSCOORD on ext 17004 or 17120) for approval.
+The request shall then be forwarded to the ABXO (through PEAAIROPSCOORD on (08) 9571 7004 or (08) 9571 7120) for approval.